-AMBITION: To build a reference database that supports the verification of cocoa origins, promoting sustainable and ethical cocoa production.
+AMBITION: To build a reference database that supports the verification of cocoa origins, promoting responsible cocoa production.

 We're developing a robust cocoa sample collection from key regions, supporting verification of cocoa origins.
 Cocoa production in West Africa, particularly in Côte d'Ivoire and Ghana, has driven significant deforestation, with these countries losing 94% and 80% of their forests respectively over the past 60 years.
-This deforestation, fueled by the expansion of cocoa cultivation into protected areas, devastates biodiversity, exacerbates climate change, and perpetuates child labor, with nearly all affected children engaged in hazardous work.
+This deforestation, fueled by the expansion of cocoa cultivation into protected areas, devastates biodiversity, worsens environmental degradation, and perpetuates child labor, with nearly all affected children engaged in hazardous work.

-Smallholders, the backbone of the cocoa industry, are often disadvantaged by illegal deforestation and exploitative labor practices.
+Smallholders, the backbone of the cocoa industry, are often negatively impacted by illegal deforestation and exploitative labor practices.
 Traceability helps identify and exclude cocoa linked to deforestation from global markets, supporting compliance with the European Union Deforestation Regulation (EUDR).
-It also ensures that sustainably and ethically produced cocoa is recognized and rewarded, helping responsible smallholders compete fairly, promoting long-term environmental sustainability and human rights protections.
+It also ensures that sustainably and ethically produced cocoa is recognized and rewarded, helping responsible smallholders compete fairly, promoting long-term environmental sustainability and worker protections.